memgonzales/lyrid-training/README.md

 This is a compilation of the activities and projects given to probationary Lyrids of the Center for Complexity and Emerging Technologies (COMET) as partial requirement for promotion to cohort membership.

 **The projects in this compilation feature interactive maps and HTML markup.
-Since Github does not support dynamic displays for notebooks, it is necessary to download the projects to render the elements and to manipulate the data visualizations.**
+Since GitHub does not support dynamic displays for notebooks, it is necessary to download the projects to render the elements and to manipulate the data visualizations.**

-# Task
+## Task

 The Term 2, Academic Year 2020-2021 training for the probationary Lyrids is inspired by the Tidy Tuesdays project of the R community.
 As an introduction to the practice of data science, they are assigned a weekly selection of datasets and tasked to create Jupyter notebooks that detail the step-by-step processes of data preparation, descriptive and exploratory data analysis, and data visualization.